 Comoros is an off-the-beaten-path destination you have to visit.
-I’ve been wanting to travel to Comoros for years, and finally last month I spent a little bit over a week backpacking there.
+I’ve been wanting to travel to Comoros for years, and finally last month I spent some time backpacking there.
 Before I went there, I had never heard anyone traveling to Comoros.
 Most of the people haven’t even heard of this place, and it’s one of the least visited countries in the world.
 It definitely was the most remote place I’ve ever traveled to, and even in the capital city, my phone had no signal.
 As Lonely Planet says:

 “Haphazardly scattered across the Indian Ocean, the mysterious, outrageous and enchanting Comoros islands are the kind of place you go to just drop off the planet for a while.
 Far removed from the clutter that comes with conventional paradises – sprawling hotels, neon discos – the Comoros are so remote even an international fugitive could hide out here.”

 Comoros consists of three islands: Grande Comore, Mohéli, and Anjouan.
 There’s also a fourth island, Mayotte, but that’s part of France.
-Grande Comore is the main island with the International Airport (the smallest I’ve ever been to), and the capital city, Moroni.
+Grande Comore is the main island with the smallest international airport I’ve ever been to, and the capital city, Moroni.

 The official languages are French, Arabic, and Comorian.
-Because I don’t speak any of those languages, I sometimes had problems getting myself understood.
-I’ve been trying to learn French for years, but it’s difficult, and the pronunciation feels impossible for me!
+Because I don’t speak any of those languages, I sometimes had difficulties getting myself understood.
+I’ve been trying to learn French for years, but it’s hard, and the pronunciation feels impossible for me!
 But somehow I managed to get by, and I always found people who spoke English as well.
-I tried to learn Comorian but only manages to pick up three words: Thank you, water, and hello.
+I tried to learn Comorian but only managed to pick up three words: Thank you, water, and hello.
 What more do you need?
-I also found out that most people understand Swahili as well which is a good thing for me because after traveling several months in Eastern Africa, my vocabulary is a bit wider than in Comorian.
+I also found out that most people understand Swahili as well which is a good thing for me because after traveling several months in East Africa, my vocabulary is a bit wider than in Comorian.

-When flying in, you have to pay for a visa which costs either $50 or 30€.
+When flying in, you have to pay for a visa that costs either $50 or 30€.
 So definitely have Euros with you as it’s a way cheaper!

 There’s also an option for a ship.
 I was initially planning to take the ship from Comoros to Madagascar, but everyone was telling me that it’s not worth it.
 It takes three to four days, and it’s only a little bit cheaper than flying.
 You can also take boats between the islands, and apparently, there’s even a ship going to Zanzibar.